harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 Description
 -----
-Bindings to the HarfBuzz Subset font subsetting library.
+Bindings to the HarfBuzz Subset font-face subsetting library.

 Synopsis
 -----